 Three great schools for cinema studies include Columbia University, the University of California - Los Angeles, and the American Film Institute.
 The first two were nationally ranked by U.S. News and World Report for 2017, and the third is world-renowned.
 All three are situated in metropolitan areas that offer students access to actual film productions and festivals.

-U.S. News & World Report ranked Columbia #4 on its list of national universities in 2015.
+U.S. News & World Report ranked Columbia University #5 on its list of national universities in 2017.
 The university's School of the Arts offers a master's degree in film studies, a program geared toward applicants who have previously completed a good deal of film study or similar coursework.
 Students can study film history and theory, script analysis and narrative.

 Top Graduate Cinema Studies Programs

 Here are some more schools that provide graduate level training in cinema studies:

 |Brigham Young University||BYU was ranked #68 among national universities by U.S. News and World Report for 2017.||Provo, UT|